What does a Toy Designer do?

 To market their toy, most independent toy designers enlist the help of a well-known toy company.
 In these situations, the designer typically shows his prototype to a number of companies in the hopes that they will purchase the idea and manufacture the product.
 The manufacturer can either buy the concept outright or work out a profit-sharing or royalty-sharing arrangement with the designer.

-If he is hired a toy company, the designer will usually present his design to his boss for review and approval.
+If he is hired by a toy company, the designer will usually present his design to his boss for review and approval.
 If the toy is found to be highly marketable, the designer usually moves on to the next project.
 The next prototype is built after he comes up with an idea that he believes will appeal to a large segment of children, and the cycle continues.

 To become a toy designer, there are no specific educational requirements.
 Many people in this field have backgrounds in carpentry, art, industrial design, or computer-aided design.
-A college education is preferred a significant number of toy manufacturers for toy designer job applicants, though it is rarely a requirement.
+A college education is preferred by a significant number of toy manufacturers for toy designer job applicants, though it is rarely a requirement.